grengojbo/create-react-app/packages/react-error-overlay/README.md

-# `react-error-overlay`
+# `react-error-overlay-custom`

-`react-error-overlay` is an overlay which displays when there is a runtime error.
+`react-error-overlay-custom` is an overlay which displays when there is a runtime error.

 ## Development